Botanical Name: Begonia x semperflorens-cultorum

 Few indoor plants bloom nearly non-stop like wax begonia.
 It's actually a tender perennial that will grow and flower year-round indoors.
 Put your begonia in a bright, warm spot and you'll enjoy an ongoing show of colorful, cheerful flowers.

+The begonia family includes more than 1,000 species and 10,000 hybrids and cultivars.
+Ongoing hybridization improves these beautiful flowering house plants.
 Newer hybrids are more compact with more -- and bigger -- blooms than we've ever seen.

 Round, thick, waxy leaves give this beautiful flowering plant its common name.
 They're typically dark-green and may be tinged with bronze.
 Some hybrids have burgundy leaves or are variegated with white.